Billy "Uke" Scott: Biography

-His preferred choice of instrument was the traditional wooden ukulele because of its sweet sound, rather than the more strident banjolele favoured by George Formby - though he played both.
-Billy used a special tuning when performing on live broadcasts and theatres.
+His preferred instrument was the traditional wooden ukulele because of its sweet sound, rather than the more strident banjolele favoured by George Formby - though he played both.
+Scott used a special tuning when performing on live broadcasts and theatres.
 He tuned the third string an octave higher to make the ukulele stand out over the orchestra.
 He used a violin E string for this purpose.
-His instruments of choice was an Abbott Monarch ukulele when performing on stage.
+His instrument of choice was an Abbott Monarch ukulele when performing on stage.

 Radio

-A popular radio performer (he was one of the biggest variety stars in Britain in the 1940s and 1950s), his ability received its own tribute on BBC radio when, in a Goon Show script of 1954, Peter Sellers stated: "Thank you, thank you.
+Scott was a popular radio performer; he was one of the biggest variety stars in Britain in the 1940s and 1950s.
+In a Goon Show script of 1954, Peter Sellers stated: "Thank you, thank you.
 Tonight I have included in my repertoire Schubert's violin sonata, guest soloist Billy 'Uke' Scott".

-On the radio Scott always finished his spot by picking up a Martin ukulele and saying, "And now, just to prove that melody can be played on the ukulele..." he would launch into a stunning solo arrangement of "Lady of Spain", "Keep the Home Fires Burning" or similar with full orchestral backing.
+On the radio, Scott always finished his spot by picking up a Martin ukulele and say, "And now, just to prove that melody can be played on the ukulele..."
+He would launch into a stunning solo arrangement of "Lady of Spain", "Keep the Home Fires Burning", or similar, with full orchestral backing.

-In the 1960s, with the death of Variety, Scott became a theatrical agent and was astute at assessing budding talent in variety showcases.
+In the 1960s, with the death of variety, Scott became a theatrical agent and was astute at assessing budding talent in variety showcases.
 He discovered the schoolteacher Tom O'Connor, who became one of Britain's top comedians, and helped the early careers of Jimmy Tarbuck and Mike Yarwood.
-Scott was also one of the subjects of a TV programme, The Impresarios, presented by Melvyn Bragg.
-But the lure of performing proved too much, and in the early 1980s he discreetly put the word about that he wanted to work on stage again.
-To his surprise he was not forgotten.
+Scott was also one of the subjects of the TV programme The Impresarios, presented by Melvyn Bragg.
+However, the lure of performing proved too much, and in the early 1980s he discreetly put the wordout that he wanted to work on stage again.
+To his surprise, he was not forgotten.
 He played summer seasons, pantomimes, and one-night stands in vintage form.

 Scott joined the Grand Order of Water Rats in 1952.
-He became the president of the Ukulele Society of Great Britain and he was performing in old-time music hall until the mid-1990s.
-He was a guest of the George Formby Society, which he was a longstanding member of, in November 1999 at the Winter Gardens, Blackpool, where he was made an Honorary Member.
+He became the president of the Ukulele Society of Great Britain, and performed in old-time music halls until the mid-1990s.

+He was a guest of the George Formby Society, which he was a longstanding member of, in November 1999 at the Winter Gardens, Blackpool, where he was made an honorary member.
 He spent an hour answering questions about his career, and closed by playing two numbers.

-One of his final appearances was at the Musical Hall at Ilkley in January 2002, in a charity variety show alongside Jimmy Cricket, the Bachelors, Dottie Wayne and Steve Galler.
+One of his final appearances was at the music hall at Ilkley in January 2002, in a charity variety show alongside Jimmy Cricket, the Bachelors, Dottie Wayne and Steve Galler.

-Scott was married to Ann and had one son, and three daughters.
+Scott was married to Ann, and had one son and three daughters.
 His last years were spent in Southport, Lancashire, where he lived on a canal boat.